openremote/documentation/docs/developer-guide/working-on-maps.md

 ```

 ## Raster maps (Mapbox JS)
-If you are working on raster maps (Mapbox JS) then you will need to have the `map` docker container running, this container serves the raster map tiles from the vector map data.
+If you are working on raster maps (Mapbox JS) then you will need to have the `map` Docker container running, this container serves the raster map tiles from the vector map data.

 The container can be started by using the `dev-map.yml` profile (see [here](docker-compose-profiles.md)) or you can add a `map` service to an existing custom project profile (copy the `dev-map.yml` as a template).